 To learn more about hose pinch-off pliers, check out this article.

-2. Hose clamp pliers
+2. Hose Clamp Pliers

 Screw hose clamps use an integrated screw to close or loosen the metal band.
 As such, you need a screwdriver to remove or install screw-type hose clamps.
 On the other hand, spring hose clamps have internal constant tension that keeps them tight on a hose.

-To install them, you squeeze the tabs together to enlarge the cross-section of the clamp so that it fits on a hose.
-You do the same when removing or adjusting the clamp.
+To install spring hose clamps, you squeeze the tabs together to enlarge the cross-section of the clamp so that it fits on a hose.
+You do the same to remove or adjust the clamp.

-Although you can use regular pliers to install or remove spring hose clamps, spring hose clamp pliers are the most effective.
-Some of the best hose clamp pliers have swivel tips on the jaw with multiple grooves for grabbing and holding tightly different sizes of spring clamps.
-Some hose clamp pliers have a locking feature to lock the jaws and keep the spring clamp compressed.
+Some hose clamp pliers have swivel tips with multiple grooves for handling different sizes of spring clamps.
+Others have a locking feature to lock the jaws and keep the spring clamp compressed.
 This frees up your hands so that you can engage in other tasks.
 It also allows you to do the troubleshooting alone without a second hand.

 Furthermore, some spring hose clamp tools such as the remote hose clamp pliers have cable-operated jaws.
 The flexible shaft allows the tool to access clamps in very tight spots.
 Such hose clamp pliers are very useful when working on fuel, coolant, and oil hoses deep inside the hood of a car.

 Overall, hose clamp pliers are must-have for handling hose clamps on rubber hoses.
 These specialty pliers make the work easier and safer than using regular pliers.
-The pliers will save your fingers and hands from getting pinched or bruised.
-Besides using them on automotive hoses, you can also use them to handle the spring clips dishwasher or washing machine hoses.
+They save your fingers and hands from getting pinched or bruised.

 Check out this article to learn more about spring hose clamp pliers

-3. Hose Removal Pliers.
+3. Hose Removal Pliers

-To avoid the frustration of removing stuck rubber hoses you can use hose removal pliers.
-These are specialty hose pliers for removing hoses.
-There are two types of hose remover pliers: hose grip pliers and hose separator pliers.
+To avoid frustration when removing a stuck rubber hose, you use hose removal pliers.
+These are specialty hose pliers for carefully removing hoses.

 Hose grip pliers have ring jaws for clamping onto the rubber hose sleeve so you can wiggle it and pull it out without damaging it.
 You can use them to remove or install hoses.